The NAMI Metropolitan Baltimore HelpLine can be reached Monday through Friday, 9am– 5pm.

 What to Do In an Emergency

-If you are in crisis or need to talk, call 1-800-273-TALK (8255), the National Suicide Prevention Lifeline.
+If you are in crisis or need to talk, call 988 or 1-800-273-TALK (8255), the National Suicide Prevention Lifeline.
 It is a 24-hour, toll-free, confidential suicide prevention hotline.
-For more localized support, call the Baltimore Crisis Response hotline at 410-433-5175.
+The 988 number will route you to local call centers, but if you would like to call a local number, call the Baltimore Crisis Response hotline at 410-433-5175.
 It is available 24 hours a day, 7 days a week.